3 Main Signs of a Blown Subwoofer (2023)

 The Voice coil is a part of the subwoofer that is usually very hot.
 To check if your subwoofer is blown or not, you can test the resistance of the Voice coils by using a multimeter.

-Start by powering off and unplugging the subwoofer, remove all or any cords attached.
+Start by powering off and unplugging the subwoofer, and remove all or any cords attached.
 Then connect the positive end of the multimeter to the positive terminal of the subwoofer’s voice coils and connect the negative terminal similarly.

 If the multimeter shows no resistance or if the reading changes rapidly, it means the subwoofer is blown, else if the reading is above 1.0 ohmmeter, your subwoofer should be fine.